-- Over 38,000 cataloged titles, of publications related to labor movement, labor supply, child labor, women employment, wages and hours in industries, industrial health and safety, safety standards.
+- More than 38,000 cataloged titles, of publications related to labor movement, labor supply, child labor, women employment, wages and hours in industries, industrial health and safety, safety standards.

-- Bureau of Labor Statistics bulletins and reports since 1895 to present.
+- Bureau of Labor Statistics bulletins and reports from 1895 to present.

-- Women's Bureau Bulletins since 1918 to present.
+- Women's Bureau Bulletins from 1918 to present.

 - Partial federal depository library for Government Printing Office materials.

-- Statistical Abstract of the United States, 1883- to present.
+- Statistical Abstract of the United States, 1883-present.

 - Historic collection of state government documents and reports relating to labor conditions.

-- Over 3,000 periodicals and newspapers of American and foreign trade unions.
+- More than 3,000 periodicals and newspapers of American and foreign trade unions.